-As we're coming up on our tenth anniversary, and our list of services and clients continues to grow, I've found that there is A LOT of information on the internet regarding Passive House, Net-Zero, mechanical equipment, building envelopes, insulation, renewable energy, the list goes on and on.
+As we've recently passed our tenth anniversary, and our list of services and clients continues to grow, I've found that there is A LOT of information on the internet regarding Passive House, Net-Zero, mechanical equipment, building envelopes, insulation, renewable energy, the list goes on and on.
 As designers and consultants, we try and stay at the forefront of this information on all fronts so that we can better inform our clients- after all, that's what consultants are there for, right?
 This includes subscribing to podcasts, newsletters, mailing groups, blogs and old-fashioned magazine subscriptions.
-What we've found is that a lot of the information is geared towards the U.S., specifically climates that we aren't subjected to here in Southern Ontario.
+What we've found is that a lot of the information is geared towards the U.S., specifically climates that we aren't subjected to here in Ontario.

 That's not entirely helpful in a climate where we are heating dominant but are also subjected to humidity levels that give Florida a run for its money.